aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

     ![](./images/task-details-page.png " ")

-## **TASK 3:** Viewing the Results in JSON
+## **TASK 3:** Downloading and Viewing the Results in JSON

-You can click on Show JSON button to view the output of the transcription in JSON format.
+You can click "Download transcript" in the top left to download the transcript in JSON format.
+Click the "Show JSON button" to view the transcription in JSON format.
     ![](./images/show-JSON-button.png " ")

 Click Show Standard Results button to leave the JSON view.